RicoJia/ricojia.github.io/_posts/2026/2026-05-26-foundation-pose.markdown

 The paper reports single-object pose estimation taking about 1.3 seconds, while tracking runs at 32 Hz because it only needs refinement and not many global hypotheses.

+[Nvidia claims that](https://nvidia-isaac-ros.github.io/concepts/pose_estimation/foundationpose/index.html?utm_source=chatgpt.com) FoundationPose tracking, which runs at over 120 FPS on Jetson Thor.

+The paper also states that it could handle moderate amount of occlusion well.
+This is probably because the network learns the pose - RGBD alignment of objects instead of fix shape templates.

 ## Validation

 FoundationPose’s official framing is: [it can be applied to a novel object at test time without fine-tuning if you provide either a CAD model or a small number of reference images](https://github.com/NVlabs/FoundationPose).
 FoundationPose’s model-based mode expects a CAD model or mesh file of the target object because it needs to render the object from candidate poses.
 In practice, you usually do not need a fully parametric SolidWorks-style CAD model; [a decent renderable mesh is often enough](https://deepwiki.com/NVlabs/FoundationPose/4.1-model-based-pose-estimation).

 Here is a practical guide for [FoundationPose usage](https://deepwiki.com/NVlabs/FoundationPose/4.1-model-based-pose-estimation).

+### Metric - AR

+Average Recall (AR) is often used in the BOP benchmark style 6D pose estimation.
+Here we define a correct pose being `pose is correct if error < threshold`, then `recall = number of correctly estimated poses / number of ground-truth poses`.
+Here we have 3 BOP pose errors:

+1. VSD — Visible Surface Discrepancy.
+Measures whether the visible rendered surface of the predicted pose matches the visible surface of the ground truth.
+Good for occlusion because it focuses on what is visible.

+2. MSSD — Maximum Symmetry-Aware Surface Distance: measures 3D surface mismatch while accounting for object symmetries.
+BOP describes MSSD as a surface-deviation metric that considers predefined global object symmetries.

+3. MSPD — Maximum Symmetry-Aware Projection Distance: Measures 2D projection mismatch while also considering object symmetries.
+BOP describes MSPD as a symmetry-aware projection-distance metric.

 ### Data Synthesis: TexFusion Is Experimental